apple/swift-cluster-membership/README.md

 ## Membership Protocols

 A membership protocol provides each process (“member”) of the group with a locally-maintained list of other **non-faulty** processes in the group.
-Part of a membership protocol's responsilibities lies with determining faulty and non-faulty members in a reliable and predictable manner.
+Part of a membership protocol's responsibilities lies with determining faulty and non-faulty members in a reliable and predictable manner.

 Members may join the membership at will, usually by contacting _any_ of the existing members, and become known to all other members in the cluster.
-Members may leave the membership gracefully or crash and be determined as dead and thus removed from the non-falutly membership list using distributed failure detection mechanisms.
+Members may leave the membership gracefully or crash and be determined as dead and thus removed from the non-faulty membership list using distributed failure detection mechanisms.

 ## Modules